SharonLuk123/BusinessAnalyticsResearchAndImplement/README.md

 3. Testing
 The first case was to test if all the passenger seats were booked.
-The second case was to test if the passenger seat could not be allocated.
+The second case was to test that the passenger seat could not be allocated.
 The third case was to test some passenger bookings were there are seperated groups.
 Make sure to comment flightSeatingAssign(nrows, seats, theSeatings, bookings) during the running of the tests.
-To run through the testing, simply scroll down to the main in the python file and uncomment the following test cases :
+To run through the testing, simply scroll down to the main in the python file and uncomment the individual test cases :

 Test case 1 :